shashankbhosagi/docker-help/README.md

 # docker-help
-This repo contains what I need for running docker in windows
+This repo contains what I need for running docker on my computer.
+Note : I have windows so below configuration files may contain OS specific stuff, you need to tweak the configuration if you want to use it on Ubuntu/MacOS

-# mysql
+# mysql (docker-compose.yml)
 ```python
 services:
   mysqldb: